cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 -   On PalmOS 5, keyboard input, clipboard and network integration are not currently available.

+-   The emulated Tungsten|W does not provide a full 5-way D-pad, even though the skin suggests otherwise.

 # CloudpilotEmu on the web

  * [Source code](https://github.com/cloudpilot-emu/cloudpilot-emu)